danesgo/github-for-developers-7/docs/bio/daniel-gonzalez.md

 # Info from the issue
--Daniel Gonzalez
+- Daniel Gonzalez
--Guatemala
+- Guatemala
--Kaq-ik
+- Kaq-ik
--Bass Player
+- Bass Player